 (Jump to Puluqish master post)

 In Sagart (2008), a modification of the phylogeny in Sagart (2004), I set up a Puluqish group of Austronesian languages including all of PMP, all of Kra-Dai, plus three southern Formosan languages: Amis, Puyuma and Paiwan.
-This group was defined by the innovation *puluq for ‘ten’ (note: another shared innovation of Puluqish is described here).
-My subgrouping is in contrast to the standard view (eg, in Blust’s phylogeny) that *puluq existed in PAN.
+This group was defined by the innovation *puluq for ‘ten’ (another innovation has since been identified, see the master post for Puluqish).
+My subgrouping is in contrast to the standard view (e.g., in Blust’s phylogeny) that *puluq existed in PAN.
 I was not able, at the time, to explain how *puluq arose.
-My inability to do so was interpreted as an indication that *puluq was etymologically opaque, as befits a PAN form, just like the numerals 1-4.
+My inability to do so at the time was interpreted as an indication that *puluq was etymologically opaque, as befits a PAN form, just like the numerals 1-4.
 If, on the contrary, *puluq was an innovative form, as I claimed, it must originate in another word or expression shifting to ’10’ just before proto-Puluqish, and traces of that original expression should be found, hopefully in modern Puluqish languages, or not too far from them on my tree.

 - si-polo’ 因分離而獨居，或分家 ‘living alone or separated due to separation’